 My grad-school fiction professor (Mike McCormack, author most recently of Solar Bones) gave me some advice I still think about all the time: "Make a space for yourself on the shelf," and by that he meant telling stories no one else is telling (or seemingly-familiar stories in ways they haven’t been told before).

-If you focus on developing your own unique sensibility, you won’t have to worry too much about the value of your work.
+If you focus on developing your unique sensibility, you won’t have to worry too much about the value of your work.

 Have you suffered yourself?
 If yes, how did you overcome it?

-I’m glad we’re doing this Q&A two years after the publication of Life Without Envy because it gives me a chance to reflect publicly on the extent to which I’ve been putting my own advice into practice.
+I’m glad we’re doing this Q&A two years after the publication of Life Without Envy because it gives me a chance to reflect publicly on the extent to which I’ve been putting my advice into practice.
 And it is a practice – I can’t emphasise that enough.

 I don’t have sour feelings towards other writers, but I do feel frustrated that my career still hasn’t "taken off".
 I say, "I’ve been working hard at this for almost half my life now, I’ve published seven books, why isn’t it getting any easier?
 What if no matter how long I work at this I won’t ever be able to make a sustainable income?"

 But that, my friends, is the risk I signed up for – and I signed up gladly.
-I notice the sense of entitlement underwriting my frustration, I remember just how cushy these "problems" truly are, and I get on with my work.
+I notice the sense of entitlement underwriting my frustration, I remember just how cushy these "problems" genuinely are, and I get on with my work.